joshsc63/Joshsc-Learning-Projects/go_microservice/README.md

 - authentication service using PostGres for user data
 - A logger service that sends messages to MongoDB
 - Mail Service for emails
+- Listener service for Rabbit MQ messages
+- Rabbit MQ for messages
 - Postgres DB for user data
 - MongoDB for logging messages